DAWN-FM: Data-Aware and Noise-Informed Flow Matching for Solving Inverse Problems: Flow Matching and Inverse Problems

+Note that if the velocity field $\bfs_\bftheta$ perfectly recovers the true conditional drift along the training trajectories and the measurement noise is zero (i.e., $\bfb = \bfA \bfx_1$), then by construction, the reconstruction $\hat{\bfx}_1 = \bfx_t + (1 - t) \bfs_\bftheta(\cdot)$ satisfies $\bfA \hat{\bfx}_1 = \bfb$, implying $\bfb_\theta = \bfb$.
+However, this identity holds strictly in the noiseless case.
+In the presence of measurement noise or when $\bfs_\bftheta$ is only an approximation of the true velocity field, $\bfb_\bftheta$ becomes a random variable that does not necessarily equal $\bfb$ for each sample.
+In this case, we can enforce data consistency in expectation by minimizing the discrepancy using $\| \bfA \hat{\bfx}_1 - \bfb \|^2$ through the $\ell_2$ loss.
+This ensures that the predicted measurements align with observed data in a statistical sense, even though exact sample-wise agreement is not guaranteed.

-If the velocity is estimated exactly, then $\bfb_{\bftheta}=\bfb$.
-Therefore, a natural loss for the recovery is the comparison of the recovered data to the given data.
-This implies that the velocity function should honor the data $\bfb$, as well as the original distribution $\bfx_1$.
+Therefore, a natural loss for the recovery is the comparison of the recovered data to the given data, meaning the the velocity function should honor the data $\bfb$, as well as the original distribution $\bfx_1$.
 We thus introduce the misfit loss term,

 that pushes the recovered $\bfv$ to generate an $\bfx_1$ that fits the measured data.

 To summarize, we modify the training by solving the following optimization problem,

 where $\alpha$ is a hyperparameter, which we set to 1.
 A schematic for training of FM model is given in \Cref{fig:training_schematics}.